D Pharma Syllabus & Subjects 2025

 D Pharmacy Elective Subjects

-The list of D Pharmacy Elective Subjects are mentioned below in the table:
+The list of D Pharmacy Elective Subjects is mentioned below in the table:

 Pharmacology & ToxicologyPharmaceutical Jurisprudence